 Areas of research

-Lynes examines contemporary art and social movement media in making visible feminist political subjects, as well as multiple visions of social life under conditions of political struggle.
+Lynes examines contemporary art, experimental and social movement media in making visible feminist political subjects, as well as multiple visions of social life under conditions of political struggle.
 Her focus on the politics of visibility engages feminist and queer theories, affect theory, social movement and social justice studies, postcolonial and transnational examinations of culture, questions of witnessing, spectatorship and encounter.
-Her current research project, "Grounded: Media and the Reinvention of Grassroots Perspectives" explores the mediation of social movements from the perspectives of the street or square through three case studies: a) the 'migrant crisis' in Europe of 2015-16; b) ecological movements for the 'rights of nature'; and c) violence against women across the Americas.
+Her current research project seeks to understand the multiple and contradictory ‘grounded perspectives’ that constitute the visual culture of migrant struggles in Europe.
+She examines how the figuration of ‘the migrant’ in landscapes of crisis, which binds certain bodies to movement across particular territories and landscapes, puts into play gender, race and class dynamics which have a broad effect on national politics and immigration policies through contestations over national belonging, citizenship and the right to movement.
+Her research examines both the historical antecedents of contemporary socially-engaged film and media practice, and the mediation of migrant struggles in Europe in the 20th and 21st centuries.
 She is also working on a side project on the mediation of kinship under the conditions of global movement.

 COMS411: Sexuality & Public Discourse